lcdm-uiuc/info490-sp17/orientation/syllabus.md

 ### Point Reductions ###

-This is a large, online course with only one instructor and one teaching assistant.
+This is a large, online course with only one instructor and three teaching assistants.
 Thus we expect that students read the syllabus and search online forums before either emailing us directly or posting a new question in the Moodle forums.
 Failure to abide by this request may, at the sole discretion of the instructional staff, result in a loss of five points per **obvious** infraction.
 Please note that we are not trying to stifle questions (such as why is some server down?).
 We simply need to minimize the number of such emails/questions we receive.